biolab/orange3/doc/modules/data.storage.rst

 to be practically useful, it must also reimplement a number of filters, preprocessors and aggregators.
-For instance, method `_filter_values(self, filter)` returns a new storage which only contains the rows that match the criteria given in the filter. :obj:Orange.data.Table implements an efficient method based on numpy indexing, and :obj:Orange.data.sql.Table, which "stores" a table as an SQL query, converts the filter into a WHERE clause.
+For instance, method `_filter_values(self, filter)` returns a new storage which only contains the rows that match the criteria given in the filter. :obj:`Orange.data.Table` implements an efficient method based on numpy indexing, and :obj:`Orange.data.sql.Table`, which "stores" a table as an SQL query, converts the filter into a WHERE clause.

 .. attribute:: domain (:obj:`Orange.data.Domain`)